 “Yes, it happened during yesterday’s prison break – which we believe was facilitated by someone who knows the prison and Enforcer barracks well.
 You don’t know anything about that, do you?”

 “Not a thing,” Roman said, ignoring the uneasy feeling growing in his stomach.
-Moira knew too much already.
+He knew his proposition was tenuous.
 He wasn’t as in control here as he’d like to be, but he couldn’t see another way forward.
 Moira had already seen the brand, and the Enforcers had seen in during the jailbreak.
 One way or another, Unity was about to learn he wasn’t as dead as they’d believed him to be.

 Moira stood.
-“I suppose his loss is our gain.
-Welcome to the team, Hallisey.
-I’ll be in touch with more information.”
+“I suppose his loss is our gain.”

 Moira moved to the door just as Gareth re-entered the dining room.

 Gareth stopped and looked between the two of them curiously, immediately noticing the shift in tension out on the balcony.
 Moira slipped past him.
-“I’m afraid I must go, Gareth; I have some reading to do.
+“I’m afraid I must go, Gareth; I have some facts to check.
 I’ll be in touch, Hallisey.
 Welcome to the team.”

 “What?”
 Gareth asked, but Moira was already gone.

-Roman stood and, with a smile that didn’t reach his eyes, patted Gareth on the shoulder.
-“I have to go get my things from Dinara, Gareth, but take good notes at the meeting for me, will you?”
+Roman stood and, with a bright smile, patted Gareth on the shoulder.
+“I have to go get my things from Dinara, but take good notes at the meeting for me, will you?”